Cut the 2 ½ lbs of beef chuck roast into 1-inch cubes. Discard the fat but fat marbelized in the meat should be kept for flavor.

 Toss the beef cubes with ¼ cup of all purpose flour in a bowl.
 Shake off any excess.

-Heat 2 tablespoon olive oil in a frying pan over medium-high heat.
+Heat 2 Tbsp olive oil in a frying pan over medium-high heat.
 Add the beef cubes in small batches, browning each side for 30-45 seconds.
 Do not overcrowd the pan as this will steam the meat and not sear it.
 Transfer the meat to the slow cooker.

 Add 2 cups of chopped yellow onion and 1 cup chopped celery to the frying pan along with a bit more olive oil if needed.
 Cook 1-2 minutes, until onions turn translucent.
 Stir in the 4 minced garlic cloves and cook 1 more minute.
 Add to the slow cooker along with any brown bits stuck on the bottom of the pan (for flavor).